mavi62/IIITB_VLSI/README.md

 ![2](https://github.com/mavi62/IIITB_VLSI/assets/57127783/4ceee7d4-92b5-451b-9e85-d1fc819692e1)

-  **Yosys**:It is a framework for RTL synthesis.
+  **Yosys**: It is a framework for RTL synthesis.
 It provides a basic set of synthesis algorithms for various application domains.
 Yosys is the core component of most our implementation and verification flows.

 ![3](https://github.com/mavi62/IIITB_VLSI/assets/57127783/8382b5c5-2a14-43f7-a883-9fda887b7a37)